 13.16 The record keeping requirements for Veterinary Medicinal Products (VMPs) are set out in the Veterinary Medicines Regulations (VMRs).
 Records of the retail supply (which includes administration) of POM-V and POM-VPS medicines must be kept for 5 years.
 The Veterinary Medicines Directorate provides specific guidance on record-keeping requirements for veterinary medicines here: https://www.gov.uk/guidance/record-keeping-requirements-for-veterinary-medicines

 13.17 Records should be destroyed in a manner which safeguards against accidental loss or disclosure of content and protects client confidentiality.
 (Client confidentiality)

 13.18 Where a practice intends to cease trading, clients should, where possible, be notified so they have an opportunity to obtain a copy of relevant clinical and client records if they choose to do so.
 Likewise, provision should be made to respond to requests for other veterinary surgeons to take over the case.

 Vaccination record cards

-21.15 Where microchipping or tattooing has been applied it should be referred to in any certificate of identification.
+- 21.33 Where microchipping, tattooing or any other form of permanent identification has been applied it should be referred to in any certificate of identification.